 Students taking a CNA theory course examine issues relating specifically to certified nursing assistants.
 The course provides an overview of hygiene management, infection control and data collection.
 Students gain experience taking blood pressure, drawing blood and other practical nursing techniques.

-Convalescent Care Nurse Assistant Course
+Basic Care Course

 This practical introductory class covers all basic nursing procedures and CNA practices.
 Among other topics, CNA students learn about safety procedures, infection control and patient rights.
 Practical patient care skills taught include bathing, dressing and feeding patients and making their beds.
 This course also covers steps in checking vital signs and providing medication as prescribed.